dudiharush/react-modal/README.md

     </div>
   )
 }
-  // step 3: Create a custom hook that shows your modal: import { useModal } from "@dudiharush/react-modal";
+  // step 3: create a custom hook that shows your modal: import { useModal } from "@dudiharush/react-modal";

   const useMyModalContent = {